FriedScholvinck/RoomMate/PROCESS.md

 * finished prototype
 * users can create a house with a password - other users can then select that house in a picker and join when password is correct
 * added 'profile' tab
+* remember user has logged in on device + possibility to log out

 ## day 5